Nonexistence of generalized bent functions and the quadratic norm form equations: Results on the nonexistence for GBFs with type

-Take $q=2$ in Corollary \ref{cor_norm_cyc} whose assumptions are fulfilled, and we obtain that \eqref{eq_alpha2} has no solution with $\alpha\in\fo_E$.
-The contradiction completes the proof. }
+Take $q=2$ in Theorem~\ref{thm_norm_cyc}.
+Then the assumptions in the theorem are fulfilled.
+We obtain that \eqref{eq_alpha2} has no solution with $\alpha\in\fo_E$, which yields a contradiction.
+This completes the proof. }

-Roughly speaking, Theorem \ref{thm_npe} provides the nonexistence of GBFs with type $[n,2p^e]$ for sufficiently large $p$ with respect to $n$ and $(p-1)/\ord_2(p)$.
-By the discussion at the end of Section \ref{sec_norm} we are able to show the infinity of $p$'s satisfying the assumptions in Theorem \ref{thm_npe}, for a fixed $n$. \cor{ Let $n$ and $g$ be fixed positive integers.
-Assuming ERH (see Proposition {\upshape \ref{prop_den_artin}}), then there exist a positive constant $C_{n,g}$ depending only on $n$ and $g$, such that as $x$ goes to infinity, for asymptoticly at least $C_{n,g} x/\log x$ primes $p$ not exceeding $x$ with $(p-1)/f=g$, there is no GBF with type $[n,2p]$.
+Roughly speaking, Theorem \ref{thm_npe} provides that there is no GBF with type $[n,2p^e]$ when $p$ is extremely larger than $n$ and $(p-1)/\ord_p(2)$.
+By the discussion at the end of Section \ref{sec_norm} we are able to show that there are infinitely many primes $p$ satisfying the assumptions in Theorem \ref{thm_npe}, for a fixed $n$. \cor{ Let $n$ and $g$ be fixed positive integers.
+Assuming ERH, then there exist a positive constant $C_{n,g}$ only depending on $n$ and $g$, such that as $x$ goes to infinity, there are asymptotically at least $C_{n,g} x/\log x$ primes $p$ not exceeding $x$ satisfying